Taking Square Roots

 These look like a nightmare you might have after consuming too much dairy right before bed, but they're absolutely correct.
 In fact, check the first solution.
 Plugging it into the original equation would be the ideal thing to do, but this isn't an ideal world, and that arithmetic would be too messy.
 Instead, since we're confident we rearranged the equation correctly at the beginning, plug the solution into (3x + 1)2 and make sure we get .
 Here goes:

 Made it, Ma!
 Top of the world!

 The general plan of attack for solving this sort of equation is to attack quickly and aggressively from the left flank.
 No, wait, that's the general plan for attacking a right-handed enemy in a mountainous region.
 Never mind us.

 The real plan of attack is to manipulate the equation so there's something squared on one side and a number on the other side, even if it gives you something truly awful to look at.
-Take the appropriate square root, and then solve each equation you find after doing so.
+Take the appropriate square root, and then solve each new equation you find.
 Remember, you can always check that your answers are right by plugging them back into the original equation and making sure they work.
 If they don't, try replacing the batteries before giving up.
 They take Triple-As.

-Of course, this won't work for a quadratic equation that has no real number solutions, such as the equation (x + 1)2 = -3.
+Of course, this won't work for a quadratic equation that has no real number solutions, like the equation (x + 1)2 = -3.